Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 The next remote-viewport milestone should prioritize:

+- full manual 3-tab browser validation and any remaining bugfixes in the per-client render-view path
 - deeper WebRTC sender and browser playout-delay tuning to reduce the remaining input latency
 - continued hardening of the `EditorFrontend/components/engine/viewport.tsx` client as the primary browser UI
 - better editor-shell integration around session lifecycle, transport health, and future collaboration surfaces